 The same methods and data sources are applied for the estimation of carbon stock changes in mentioned pools for FRL determination as in NIR 2018.
+Emissions of CO_2 , CH_4 and N_2O due to the forest fires are taken into the account.
+These emissions are predicted using the average value of each gas emissions' in period 2000-2009 from NIR 2018.
+When real data on forest fire emissions for the period 2021-2025 will be available they will be used to perform FRL technical correction.
 However, the consistency between the FRL and the related GHG inventory was not achievable due to the application of Article 8, point 4 of LULUCF Regulation and the fact that War in Croatia had influence on forest management (detailed information presented in Chapters 2 and 5.2).